PROJECT: Future Proofing Indian Cities

 - Improved coordination, collaboration and mobilisation of key city stakeholders in identifying and developing options for future proofing.

-Working with the city authorities, the team will produce the following outputs:
+Working with the city authorities, the team has produced the following outputs:

 Top level urban diagnostic for each city covering: